Jacques Joseph

-Jacques Joseph (born Jakob Lewin Joseph; 6 September 1865 in Königsberg, Prussia – 12 February 1934 in Berlin) was a German doctor.
+Jacques Joseph (born Jakob Lewin Joseph; 6 September 1865 – 12 February 1934) was a German medical doctor.
 "Nose Joseph" (Nasenjoseph) as he was known, is considered a pioneer of rhinoplasty.

 Joseph was the third child of Rabbi Israel Joseph and his wife Sara.
 He was an innovator in modern plastic surgery and reconstructive surgery who developed methods for aesthetic plastic surgery, including cosmetic rhinoplasty.
 He noted that cosmetic surgery, while not a physical necessity, was worth the risks to a person's health because of its positive impact on their spirit, personality, and role in the world.
 He was a pioneer of rhinoplasty, which he developed and performed on many of Berlin's Jewish community (to which he also belonged).